2005 USC vs. Notre Dame football game

 The 2005 USC vs. Notre Dame football game was a regular season game that took place on October 15, 2005 at Notre Dame Stadium.
 The game between perennial rivals USC and Notre Dame was played for the Jeweled Shillelagh.
 The game was preceded by much pre-game hype, including a visit by College GameDay.
-In what became known as the "Bush Push", the game ended with Reggie Bush pushed quarterback Matt Leinart into the end zone for the winning touchdown.
+In what became known as the "Bush Push", the game ended with quarterback Matt Leinart being pushed by running back Reggie Bush into the end zone for the winning touchdown.
 His push was illegal assistance under the laws of the game but it was not called a foul by the officials.

 On June 10, 2010, the NCAA retroactively declared Bush ineligible for the entire 2005 season and forced USC to vacate its victory.
 However, the loss still counts for Notre Dame.

 Background

 USC came into the game with a 27-game winning streak, including three wins over Notre Dame by 31 points each.
 They were also defending national champions and were ranked first in the nation.
 Notre Dame came into the game ranked 9th in the nation, having won four road games, but on a three-game losing streak at home.

 The game was much hyped prior to the start, including some expecting it to be a "Game of the Century".
 ESPN's College GameDay, which began in 1993 during the last Game of the Century, planned to be at the game.
 Finally, the Notre Dame pep rally, with officials expecting large crowds, was moved to the stadium and was broadcast nationally on ESPNEWS.
-For the rally, Weis asked several Notre Dame legends to speak; including Tim Brown, Joe Montana and master of ceremonies Daniel "Rudy" Ruettiger.
+For the rally, Weis asked several Notre Dame legends to speak; including Tim Brown, Joe Montana and Daniel "Rudy" Ruettiger.

 In the pre-game warm-ups, the Irish wore their regular blue jerseys, however, despite Weis' statement that no one should "count on" the use of green jerseys for the game, the Irish came out for the game wearing green.